ammerscm68/LED-Matrix-Rolling-Clock-with-ESP8266/README.md

 # Software:
 **New from Version 9.9.2**<br>
-"NewsAPI.org" has stopped Serving Europe.
+"NewsAPI.org" has stopped Service in Europe.
 In Search<br>
 after a new News Service I came across “NewsData.io”.<br>
 I have adapted the “News.ino” Module accordingly.<br>
 since “NewsData.io” only Outputs the Data via HTTPS, I had to<br>